 Divorce Agreement PDF Sample

-The sample divorce agreement below details an agreement between the petitioner, ‘Lena K Morris’ and the respondent, ‘Richard A Saul.’
+The sample divorce agreement below details a settlement agreement between the petitioner, ‘Lena K Morris’ and the respondent, ‘Richard A Saul.’
 Lena K Morris and Richard A Saul agree on their intentions toward property and financial matters after their split.Divorce Agreement

 2. When a Divorce Agreement is Needed